Joseph Perella

 Joseph R. Perella (born September 20, 1941) is an American financier.

-In 1988 he formed Wasserstein Perella & Co., and in 1992 he joined Morgan Stanley as head of mergers and acquisitions, and then the chairman of the Institutional Securities and Investment Banking Group.
-In 2005, he left Morgan Stanley, and in 2006, he formed Perella Weinberg Partners.
+In 1988 he formed Wasserstein Perella & Co., and in 1992 joined Morgan Stanley as head of mergers and acquisitions, and then chairman of the institutional securities and investment banking group.
+In 2005, he left Morgan Stanley, and in 2006, formed Perella Weinberg Partners.

 Early life and education

 Perella was born in Newark, New Jersey, to an accountant.
 Perella attended Lehigh University on a full scholarship.
 During his time at Lehigh, Perella was a member of Phi Kappa Theta, Fraternity for men.
 Following his sophomore year at Lehigh, Perella took several years off before returning and graduating from the university in 1964 with a degree in accounting.
 After serving in the United States Air Force and the New Jersey Air National Guard from 1964 to 1970, he attended and graduated from Harvard Business School in May 1972 with a Masters in Business Administration.